Renault Fuego: United States

+The U.S.-spec Fuego came with a variety of features and powertrain options.
+For the 1982 and 1983 model years, it was offered with either a fuel-injected 1.6 L turbocharged (1565cc) or normally aspirated version (1647cc).
+The engine lineup was revised for 1984, introducing a 2.2 L engine available with manual or automatic transmissions, in addition to the turbo model.
+By 1985, only the 2.2 L engine was offered.
+The Fuego was a practical four-passenger hatchback coupe with a notable fuel economy of 39 mpgus on the highway, and its base price was set at $8,495 upon introduction.

+The Fuego received generally good reviews.
+MotorWeek praised the 1982 model for its stylish design, standard features including an electric sunroof, and a combination of 30 mpgus with 107 hp performance.
+However, the same review noted some drawbacks, including subpar braking and noticeable understeer.

+Despite the generally favorable reports, the Fuego failed to improve Renault's market position in the United States significantly.
+Sales steadily declined, and by 1984, AMC dealers were offered rebates of up to $1,000 to move the cars off their lots.
+Imports of the Fuego ultimately ended in 1985.

 United Kingdom

 Renault sold the Fuego in the UK aiming it at the market segment occupied by the Opel Manta and Ford Capri.
 It became the top-selling coupé during 1981 and 1982.
 The available trims beginning in 1980–81 with the TL, GTS, and GTX, before increasing to the TL, TS, GTS, GTS Automatic, TX, and GTX manual in 1981–82; TL, TS, GTS, GTS Automatic, TX, GTX, GTX Automatic in 1982–83; TL, GTS, TX, GTX Automatic, and Turbo in 1983–84, and down to just two (GTS and Turbo) during 1985 and 1986 as sales declined.

 Australia

 In Australia, the 2 L GTX manual was the main model from 1982 to 1987, fully specified with factory air conditioning, TRX alloy wheels, a passenger mirror with remote control, but no trip computer.
 There was also a limited run of the more basic TX models.
 The Australian specifications included side intrusions beams in the doors and emission controls to meet Australian Design Rules.